Robust Single Rotation Averaging Revisited: RESULTS

 \subsection{Application to Point Cloud Registration}

-We test Hartley2011, Lee2020 and our method for solving the rotation in point cloud registration.
+We test the four rotation averaging methods for solving the rotation in point cloud registration.
 We use the Bunny dataset from the Stanford 3D scanning repository \cite{bunny}.
 We process the dataset as follows: First, we obtain the ground-truth point cloud by downsampling the data to 1000 points and resizing it to fit inside the $[-0.5, 0.5]^3$ cube.
 Next, we obtain the estimated point cloud by transforming the ground truth using a random similarity transformation with $1<s<5$, $\mathbf{R}\in SO(3)$ and $\mathbf{t}\in \mathbb{R}^3$.
 Then, we add Gaussian noise of $\sigma=0.01$ and replace 0--98\% of the points with random points inside a 3D sphere of diameter $\sqrt{3}s$ (see Fig. \ref{fig:bunny}).

-To obtain the rotation between the two point clouds, we take the following approach: \begin{enumerate} \item We randomly choose a set of 3 point correspondences. \item If they are inliers, the triangle formed by the 3 points in one point cloud should be almost similar to the corresponding triangle in the other point cloud.
+To obtain multiple estimates of the rotation between the two point clouds, we take the following approach: \begin{enumerate} \item We randomly choose a set of 3 point correspondences. \item If they are inliers, the triangle formed by the 3 points in one point cloud should be almost similar to the corresponding triangle in the other point cloud.
 We check this by comparing the ratio of each side of the triangle.
 If the 3 ratios are similar to each other, we proceed to the next step.
 Otherwise, we discard the sample and go back to the previous step. \item We align the 3 points using \cite{arun} and obtain the rotation. \item We repeat the previous steps until we have 2000 rotation estimates.
 Afterwards, we average them using the rotation averaging algorithms. \end{enumerate} The results are shown in Fig. \ref{fig:results_bunny}.
-Here, we again see that our method can handle higher outlier ratios than the other two methods.
+Here, we again see that ROBIN and our method are more robust than the other two methods.
 We emphasize, however, that we are not claiming superiority over state-of-the-art point cloud registration methods.
-Instead, we are simply using this application to demonstrate that (1) single rotation averaging can be a useful tool in robust point cloud registration, and (2) our method is the best-performing one for this task.
+Instead, we are simply using this application to demonstrate that (1) single rotation averaging can be a useful tool in robust point cloud registration (as also shown in \cite{sun_2022_access}), and (2) our method is highly effective for this task.